julizale/marathon-frontend/README.md

 so you can just launch frontend app.
 It starts locally on port **8090**

-if for some reason the server is down, you can follow the steps below:
+If for some reason the server is down, you can follow the steps below:
 - link to backend: [https://github.com/julizale/marathon](https://github.com/julizale/marathon)
 - configure database connection in backend's `application.properties`
 - change backendUrl in frontend's `application.properties` : `backendUrl=http://localhost:8080/`